Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 \subsubsection{Learning Galois groups from zeta coefficients}

 \paragraph{Decision tree}

-We found that decision tree models can achieve 99.99\% accuracy for distinguishing Galois groups of quartic fields using zeta coefficients $a_n(K)$ up to $n \le 1000$.
-Moreover, the splitting of the first few decision nodes (including the root node) have a form of $a_{m^2}(K) \le 0.5$, i.e. whether $a_{m^2}(K)$ is zero or not, and predict as a cyclic extension when it is true (Figure \ref{fig:quartic_zeta_dt}).
-This strongly suggests the following: for a quartic Galois extension $K / \bQ$, we have $\Gal(K/\bQ) \simeq C_4$ if and only if $a_{m^2}(K) = 0$ for some $m \ge 2$.
+We found that decision tree models can achieve almost perfect accuracy (100\% on 4 out of 5 runs) for distinguishing Galois groups of quartic fields using zeta coefficients $a_n(K)$ up to $n \le 1000$.
+Moreover, the splitting of the first few decision nodes (including the root node) have a form of $a_{m^2}(K) = 0$\footnote{ In the actual experiments, the conditions are of the form $a_{m^2}(K) \le 0.5$, since we are using the \texttt{best} splitter which chooses midpoints of feature values as thresholds \cite{sklearn-dt2}.}, i.e. whether $a_{m^2}(K)$ is zero or not, and predict as a cyclic extension when it is true (Figure \ref{fig:quartic_zeta_dt}).
+This strongly suggests the criterion: for a quartic Galois extension $K / \bQ$, we have $\Gal(K/\bQ) \simeq C_4$ if $a_{m^2}(K) = 0$ for some $m \ge 2$.

 Similarly, for degree 9 Galois extensions of $\bQ$, decision tree models can achieve 100\% accuracy on distinguishing Galois groups ($C_9$ or $C_3^2$) with zeta coefficients $a_n(K)$ up to $n \le 1000$.
 More surprisingly, Figure \ref{fig:nonic_zeta_dt} shows that the model uses only three zeta coefficients $a_{1000}, a_{343}$ and $a_{27}$ out of 1000, and it strongly suggests that the prediction is based on the cube-indexed zeta coefficients.
 From these observations, it is natural to ask if one can distinguish two possible Galois groups of degree $\ell^2$ Galois extensions of $\bQ$, using $\ell$-power coefficients.
+In particular, it is natural to conjecture the following: let $K / \bQ$ be a Galois extension of degree $\ell^2$.
+If $a_{p^\ell}(K) = 0$ for some prime $p$, then $K / \bQ$ is a cyclic extension.